 I enjoyed the ceviche here — found it fresh and flavorful.

 The menu features dishes like frog legs, escargot, pommes frites poutine and grilled octopus.

 They also have less formal lunch options like a croque monsieur, the French version of a ham and cheese sandwich.

-14. Mangia Qui + Tapas Bar
+15. Mangia Qui + Tapas Bar

 This is located right across from the Harrisburg State Capitol and makes a nice stop right after you tour the complex.

 You can find plates here to satisfy a distinguished palette like veal, risotto and zuppa di pesce, a seafood soup.

-15. Miyako Sushi
+16. Miyako Sushi

 Sushi lovers, rejoice!
 Mikayo Sushi is the spot to find not only a great spicy salmon or valentine roll, but also stir fries, soups and salad options, like seaweed salad.

 Try the tempura cheesecake for a sinful dessert.

 These are just some of the delicious restaurants in Harrisburg, PA.
 It’s a hidden foodie destination so restaurant assured, you’ll find something here for even the pickiest eaters in your party.